- County Government

 Senate Bill 350 Speed Monitoring Systems Reform Act of 2014, which became effective June 1, 2014, stipulates "A local jurisdiction that authorizes a program of speed monitoring systems shall designate an official or employee to investigate and respond to questions or concerns about the local jurisdiction's speed monitoring system program."

-Prince George's County has designated Mr. Carlos Acosta as the ombudsman.
+Prince George's County has designated the Commander of the Police Department's Automated Enforcement Division as the Ombudsman.
 Ombudsman is defined as "a government official who hears and investigates complaints by private citizens."
-Mr. Acosta can be contacted via email or by mail at: